 Appendix IV: Self-Governance Mechanism of the IRDR Young Scientists Programme (YSP)

-Purpose and Status of the Appendix
+Purpose and Status

-This Appendix establishes a self-governance mechanism for the IRDR Young Scientists Programme (YSP) in order to strengthen member initiative, leadership, coordination, and accountability, while remaining fully aligned with the governance framework of IRDR.
+This document establishes a self-governance mechanism for the IRDR Young Scientists Programme (YSP) in order to strengthen YSP member initiative, leadership, coordination, and accountability, while remaining fully aligned with the governance framework of IRDR.

-This Appendix sets out the existing YSP Terms of Reference and does not replace or supersede any provision therein.
+This document sets out the existing YSP Terms of Reference and does not replace or supersede any provision therein.
 In the event of inconsistency, the main YSP ToR shall prevail.

-The self-governance mechanism established under this Appendix operates on a voluntary and non-remunerated basis and does not confer any entitlement to IRDR financial or institutional resources unless explicitly agreed through separate IRDR mechanisms.
+The self-governance mechanism established under this document operates on a voluntary and non-remunerated basis and does not confer any entitlement to IRDR financial or institutional resources unless explicitly agreed through separate IRDR mechanisms.

 Objectives of the Self-Governance Mechanism